-So it’s a small basket press with a single plunger and basically, give them a little squeeze and juice comes out.
-The length of skin contact before pressing a red wine depends on grape variety fruit quality and intended wine style.
-With mountain Cabernet tannin is a big factor in our wines so our grapes come in with a lot of tannins a lot of intensity and the time that they spend on the skins is where all of that flavor comes into the wine.
-So that “pressing” decision is really really crucial.
+So it’s a small basket press with a single plunger, and basically, give them a little squeeze, and juice comes out.
+Before pressing a red wine, the length of skin contact depends on the grape variety, fruit quality, and intended wine style.
+With Mountain Cabernet, tannin is a significant factor in our wines, so our grapes come in with many tannins with a lot of intensity, and the time they spend on the skins is where all of that flavor comes into the wine.
+So that “pressing” decision is really, really crucial.

 The size and material of the vessel impact the temperature of fermentation.
 Many modern tanks are equipped with cooling jackets to provide more control.

-As the yeast start to convert the sugar into alcohol, the juice is released from the grapes, and all the skins are lifted up to the top of the tank by the carbon dioxide that’s being produced.
+As the yeast starts to convert the sugar into alcohol, the juice is released from the grapes, and all the skins are lifted to the top of the tank by the carbon dioxide that’s being produced.
 So one thing that we want to do is we want to come in and mix the cap to regulate the amount of temperature that’s built up in the tank.
 During the fermentation, the tank is typically mixed one to three times per day.
 With practices adapted to vintage and grape variety.
 You can do that with a pump over where you’re actually pumping the juice from the bottom of the tank and then gently wetting the cap on the top.
-You can also do it with a punch down where you’re submerging the cap down into the juice, and you’ll get more or less extraction depending on how you choose to manage your cap.
+You can also do it with a punch down where you’re submerging the lid down into the juice, and you’ll get more or less extraction depending on how you choose to manage your cap.

-For aromatic white wines, varietal flavors are often preserved by preventing secondary fermentation.
-Through low-temperature sulfur additions or sterile filtration.
+For aromatic white wines, varietal flavors are often preserved by preventing secondary fermentation through low-temperature sulfur additions or sterile filtration.

 So you get slightly more oxidative aging in a barrel than you would in a large tank.
 We call the evaporation from a barrel the angel’s share.
 So that’s a wine that is going out into the air, and the barrel is becoming lower and lower.
 So we have to top that up with fresh wine to prevent oxygen from getting into the barrel.

 Racking is another important subphase in the process of making wine from grapes.
 Racking occurs several times during the life of a wine.
 Racking is where you take all of the wine from one lot or block of grapes, and you pump all the barrels out into a tank.
-You clean all your barrels, and then you pump the wine back into the same barrels or different barrels.
+You clean all your barrels and then pump the wine back into the same or different barrels.
 Depending on the flavors you want.